nawabahmadreshi/documentation/ingredients/email-support.md

 ## Deep linking setup messages

-In the **Set up deep linking** step of the email onboarding flow, you will see a result indicating the mapping between your web content and your app content.
+In the **Set up Deep Linking** step of the email onboarding flow, you will see a result indicating the mapping between your web content and your app content.

 ### We think you use your web URL for deep linking